Cybersecurity awareness education - Amsterdam University of Applied Sciences | Phantom'sLab

 The outcome

 “At Rotterdam University of Applied Sciences, we wanted to kick off the academic year with something that would truly grab attention and set the tone.
-The Cyber Crime Game did exactly that, turning cybersecurity from abstract theory into an engaging, hands-on experience.
+Phantom’s Game did exactly that, turning cybersecurity from abstract theory into an engaging, hands-on experience.
 It was interactive, surprising, and sparked valuable discussions among students.
 A powerful and memorable way to build awareness from day one.”

 Rotterdam University of Applied Sciences